 Deceptive designs that distract users from worrying about the protection of their personal data.
 Here, the most invasive features and options are already enabled by default.

-- deceptive snugness: most data invasive features are preselected by default,
+- deceptive snugness: most data invasive features are pre-selected by default,

 - look over there: distract users.

 Wordings or visuals that are presented in a way that influences users’ emotional state to lead them to act against their data protection interests.
-This dark pattern has a higher impact on children and other vulnerable categories of data subjects.
+This deceptive pattern has a higher impact on children and other vulnerable categories of data subjects.
 For example, users are more likely to overlook or have difficulty reading small font sizes or text written in colors that do not contrast sufficiently.

 - hidden in plain sight: visual styles that nudge users toward less restrictive and more invasive options.

 Providing misleading information to users to either push them to provide unnecessary personal data or influence their decision by holding them up and questioning their initial choices.